A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 \subsubsection{6-Membered Unsaturated Carbon Rings}

-6-member unsaturated carbon rings (consistent with benzene molecules but more broadly-defined to include branched rings) show weak intermolecular interactions ranging from \mbox{-13.3} \unitz{} to 23.2 \unitz{}, with the majority of interactions occurring in the -2.2$\pm$3.8 \unitz{} range.
-Similar to \secref{sec:carb}, we generate a new PCovR using the averaged remnant descriptors and effective interactions using the 3'348 benzene-like motifs, as shown in the left panel of \figref{fig:benz}.
+6-member unsaturated carbon rings (consistent with benzene molecules but more broadly-defined to include branched rings) show weak intermolecular interactions ranging from \mbox{\benzeneMinEnergy} \unitz{} to \benzeneMaxEnergy \unitz{}, with the majority of interactions occurring in the \benzeneMeanEnergy$\pm$\benzeneStdEnergy \unitz{} range.
+Similar to \secref{sec:carb}, we generate a new PCovR using the averaged remnant descriptors and effective interactions using the \benzeneN~benzene-like motifs, as shown in the left panel of \figref{fig:benz}.
 Again, we have included a panel on the right showing the crystalline conformation and molecules colored by $\tbya$ for select configurations.

 The most strongly-binding benzene-like motifs occur in molecules where 1) the ring is functionalized by strongly interacting groups, 2) the interactions of these groups facilitate planar molecular geometry, and 3) stacking occurs between the benzene-like rings with these auxiliary groups.
-Perhaps the best example of this is 2,4,6-trinitrobenzene-1,3,5-triamine (\CCDC{TATNBZ03}, \figref{fig:benz}(a)), where the aromatic carbon ring stacks above the primarily \emph{intra}molecular nitro-amine interaction.
-This is also visible in \figref{fig:benz}(b), a derivative of \CCDC{BENZAC19}, where the benzene-like rings stack above the carboxylic acid homosynthon.
+We see this in 2,4,6-trinitrobenzene-1,3,5-triamine (\CCDC{TATNBZ03}, \figref{fig:benz}(b)), where the aromatic carbon ring stacks above the primarily \emph{intra}molecular nitro-amine interaction and in \figref{fig:benz}(a) (\CCDC{BENZAC19}), where they stack above the carboxylic acid homosynthon.

 There are various reasons for weakly-binding benzene-like motifs, including weak stacking and steric hindrance.
 As is evident from \figref{fig:benz}(c-d), rings will \emph{resist} crystallization when the interactions of the end groups lead to deformation of the ring geometry.
 Take for example phenanthrene (\CCDC{PHENAN14}, \figref{fig:benz}(c)), a high-pressure polymorph that is unstable at ambient conditions (therefore has an overall positive lattice energy for the DFT reference used).
 Interestingly, we can pinpoint the localization of this deformation by looking at the atoms with the strongest positive contribution.
 While the keen reader may infer that this is solely due to the remnant descriptor reflecting the difference in strained and relaxed molecular geometry, we will note that a large difference in these representations can also coincide with a wealth of stabilizing intermolecular interactions, demonstrating that this simple linear model can differentiate molecular deformation from the introduction of new interactions.